-While there exist QCAs that are equivalent both to the quantum Turing machine and the circuit paradigm of quantum computation \cite{arrighi2019overview}, this might not be the case for our qubit QCAs.
-However, they are able to generate cluster states which serve as an efficient \cite{van2007fundamentals} universal resource and universal preparator for Measurement(Teleportation)-based Quantum Computation \cite{gross2007measurement, nautrup2023measurement}.
-The computational power of these QCAs makes it interesting to study the way in which they process entanglement.
-Exploiting our classification of $\mathscr V_2^s$ we then now study in full generality how they generate entanglement.
+While some QCA are universal for quanutm computing, i.e.~equivalent to a quantum Turing machine or the circuit model \cite{arrighi2019overview}, this might not be the case for our qubit QCA.
+However, they generate cluster states efficient as a universal resource (preparator) for Measurement-based Quantum Computation ~\cite{van2007fundamentals,gross2007measurement, PhysRevA.110.062617}.
+It is then interesting to study how those QCA process entanglement.